jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 ## udev
 udev (userspace `/dev`) is a device manager for the Linux kernel.
 As the successor of devfsd and hotplug, udev primarily manages device nodes in the `/dev` directory.
 At the same time, udev also handles all user space events raised when hardware devices are added into the system or removed from it, including firmware loading as required by certain devices.

-There are a lot of devices in `/dev/` and if you plugin any device, it will be assigned a file in `/dev` (say `/dev/sdb2`). **udev** lets you control what will be what in /dev.
+There are a lot of devices in `/dev/` and if you plugin any device, it will be assigned a file in `/dev` (say `/dev/sdb2`). **udev** lets you control what will be what in `/dev`.
 For example, you can use a rule to force your 128GB flash drive with one specific vendor to be `/dev/mybackup` every single time you connect it and you can even start a backprocess as soon as it connects.

 **udev** controls `/dev/` directory.
-There are abstracted devices like a hard, is /dev/sda or /dev/hd0 regardless of its brand, model or technology:
+There are abstracted devices like a hard, is `/dev/sda` or `/dev/hd0` regardless of its brand, model or technology:

 ````
 root@funlife:/dev# ls /dev/sda*
 /dev/sda  /dev/sda1  /dev/sda2  /dev/sda3  /dev/sda5  /dev/sda6
 ````
-If a program wants to read / write from / to a device, it will use the corresponding file in /dev to do so.
+If a program wants to read/write from/to a device, it will use the corresponding file in /dev to do so.
 This can be done on **character devices** or **block devices**.
 When listing, a `b` or `c` will indicate this:

 ```
 root@ocean:~# ls -ltrh /dev/  # Partial output is shown